gmccannon/DBMProject/README.md

 ## To-do list
 ### Part 2
-- [ ] Create a sequence for media and reviews
-- [ ] API to fetch and add more data
 - [ ] Misc
   - [x] Pagination for media and reviews
   - [x] Add upload dates to reviews